FAQs

 They are just academic robes because we understand the primary function of our pastors is that of teaching.
 It also lets our head of staff get away with wearing black chinos.

-If I visit you in worship will you bother me?
+If I visit you in worship, will you bother me?

 What happens during worship?

-At the front door you will find printed orders of worship (“bulletins”) that will explain what is going on.
+You will find printed orders of worship (“bulletins”) that will explain what is going on.
 Sit wherever you wish.
 The hymns and prayers are listed in the bulletin.
 You are invited to stand for the parts marked with an asterisk.
 During the responsive prayers, the congregation reads the bold text.
+At one point in the service, everyone is invited to greet their neighbors with the “passing of the peace” – we say hello and “peace of Christ be with you.”

 What about my children?